 Below are the strategies that we consider to be worth following.

 1. Send “sneak peek” emails in advance

 Despite the growing number of social media platforms and messenger apps, conventional emails remain one of the most popular forms of communication.
-Last year, global email users amounted to 3.9 billion as per one of the latest Statista’s charts.
-The company’s analytics predict growth up to 4.48 billion users in 2024.
+Last year, global email users amounted to 3.9 billion as per one of the latest Statista charts.
+The company’s analytics predict the growth of up to 4.48 billion users in 2024.

 The major benefits that Email marketing brings include: